juliakonczal/racing-game-project/README.md

 # racing-game-project

 It's my first game in Python.
-Rules and everything are explained in the programm
+Rules and code are explained already in the programm